Ladicle/elastic-stack-for-docker/README.md

 # Elastic stack for docker

 Run the basic Elastic stack (Elasticsearch, Kibana, Fluentd) with Docker and Docker-compose.
-Kibana contains Beats dashboards :)
+Kibana presets Beats dashboards :)

-Based on the official images:
+**Based on the official images:**
 * [elasticsearch][1]
 * [kibana][2]
 * [Fluentd][5]